sriharikapu/harmony-charity-dao/README.md

 # Submitting project to ETHDenver

--Name: WHAT ARE YOU CALLING IT?
+- Name: WHAT ARE YOU CALLING IT?

 **Harmony Charity DAOs**